Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Methods

 \subsection{Soft Continuum Robot Datasets}

-For this study the dynamic motion of one SCR with a single segment and one SCR consisting of two sequential connected by a rigid connector are investigated.
-The segments are soft pneumatic actuators with an outer diameter of \SI{42.4}{mm} and a length of \SI{130}{mm}.
-They entail three fiber-reinforced pneumatic chambers arranged at \SI{120}{\degree} intervals around an inner channel.
-The actuator’s main body is molded from EcoFlex 00-50 silicone (Smooth-On), while the base and tip caps are fabricated from Dragon Skin 30 silicone (Smooth-On).
-These actuators, in general, can generate spatial motion.
-However, only planar motion can be observed by a single camera.
-To ensure that the actuator only moves in a plane perpendicular to the camera axis, two of the actuator's chambers are connected to the same valve and therefore always hold the same pressure.
-We used 5/3 proportional valves (Enfield, LS-V05s) and absolute pressure sensors (First Sensor, 142BC30A-PCB), to control at 1 kHz using a PID controller implemented in Simulink.
-Further information about the actuator design and manufacturing as well as the pressure control setup are given in \cite{Anonymous_2021}.
-The video is recorded using a Sony Alpha 7 IV camera at \SI{120}{fps} in Full HD.
+We investigate one single-segment SCR and one two-segment SCR with a rigid connector (\SI{21}{mm} long).
+The segments are soft pneumatic actuators casted from silicone with an outer diameter of \SI{42.4}{mm} and a length of \SI{130}{mm} and entail three fiber-reinforced chambers arranged at \SI{120}{\degree} intervals around an inner channel.
+While the actuators can in principle move in 3D, we enforce planar motion observable by a single camera by pressure-coupling two chambers per actuator.
+Pressures are controlled at 1~kHz using a PID controller.
+Video is recorded at \SI{120}{fps} in Full HD.
+Further hardware and manufacturing details are provided in~\cite{bartholdt_parameter_2021}.

 To generate diverse motions covering the full workspace and a wide spectrum of frequencies, 75 pressure trajectories with randomly sampled frequencies from \SI{0.04}{Hz} to \SI{2}{Hz} and random phase shifts are generated.
 Each trajectory consists of two superposed frequencies.
 These \SI{10}{s}-long trajectories are concatenated with a \SI{2}{s}-long linear interpolated transition in between, which results in an overall duration of \SI{15}{min}.
 The linear interpolation reduces the excitation of natural oscillations, which would bury the controlled oscillation.